 How did you get into triathlon?

 It was around 2007 I think, I was 26, 27.
-It was weird, I woke up one morning after a night out in town, and it was another weekend where I’d over indulged a bit.
+It was weird, I woke up one morning after a night out in town and it was another weekend where I’d over indulged a bit.
 I thought it was probably a good idea to just sign up, to get a bit more fit.
 I think it’s always good to have some kind of target, so I chose an Olympic distance triathlon.
 If you don’t sign up, you just never get round to it.
-Literally, that morning I paid the money, and I think I had about six weeks to get fit and borrow all the kit.
-Yeah, that’s how it kind of got started.
+Literally, that morning I paid the money and I think I had about six weeks to get fit and borrow all the kit.

-So hopefully that will work in your favor a bit at the Ironman World Championships?
+So hopefully that will work in your favour a bit at the Ironman World Championships?

 Yeah, I think it will.
 I don’t really mind the heat.
-I’m going out there about a week before to kind of get used to it, and, I can’t wait for the race.
+I’m going out there about a week before to kind of get used to it.
+I can’t wait for the race.

 Do you have a target for the race itself?